It is a rare genetic disorder. It is usually the cause of what starts as benign or non-cancerous growths.

 Because people with Gardner syndrome are at an increased risk of developing colon cancer, treatment is generally aimed at preventing this.

 Medications such as an NSAID (sulindac) or a COX2 inhibitor (celecoxib) can be used to help limit the growth of colon polyps.

-Treatment also involves close monitoring of the polyps with a lower GI endoscopy to make sure they do not become malignant (cancerous).
-Once 20 or more polyps and / or multiple higher risk polyps are found, it is recommended to remove the colon to prevent colon cancer.
+Treatment also involves close monitoring of the polyps with a lower GI endoscopy to ensure they do not become malignant (cancerous).
+Once 20 or more polyps and multiple higher risk polyps are found, removing the colon to prevent colon cancer is recommended.

 If there are dental abnormalities, treatment may be recommended to correct problems.